Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Related Work

-\paragraph{VQA Benchmarks \& Datasets} Many existing benchmarks and datasets for IT-LVLMs are designed for the standard VQA tasks, including a pre-defined set of questions that can be answered by looking at image or video data \cite{chen2015microsoft, VQA, gurari2018vizwiz, hudson2019gqa, balanced_vqa_v2, zhao2022towards, fu2023mme}.
-Although these benchmarks provide a direct evaluation of the multi-modal capabilities of LVLMs, they are not fully assessing if the reply originated from the global context of the image, or from the local visual patterns that effectively explain the prompted question.
-In contrast, $\textup{\benchname}$ focuses on querying and attributing the response to a specific set of object instances in the image, by means of small image alterations and direct verification with a secondary query on the modified visual data.
-Moreover, we explore the connection between these replies (original image and edited image) to the potential hallucinations from the LLMs component, as some responses can only be attributed to the LLM hallucinating objects.
+\paragraph{VQA Benchmarks \& Datasets} Many existing benchmarks and datasets for IT-LVLMs are designed for the standard VQA tasks, including a pre-defined set of questions that can be answered by looking at image or video data \citep{VQA, chen2015microsoft, fu2023mme, balanced_vqa_v2, gurari2018vizwiz, hudson2019gqa, zhao2022towards}.
+Although these benchmarks provide a direct evaluation of the multi-modal capabilities of LVLMs, they do not assess if the reply originated from the global visual context of the image or from the local visual patterns that effectively ground the prompted question.
+In contrast, $\textup{\benchname}$ focuses on querying and attributing the response of the IT-LVLM to a specific set of object instances in the image by means of small image alterations and direct verification of the same query on the modified visual data.
+Moreover, we explore the connection between these replies (original image and edited image) and the potential hallucinations from the LLMs component, as some responses can only be attributed to the LLM hallucinating objects.

-Perhaps the most similar benchmarks to ours are POPE \cite{li2023evaluating} and NExT-GQA \cite{xiao2023can}, as both these benchmarks aim at finding direct visual groundings related to the language query.
-While POPE proposes to prompt for the presence/absence of a single instance to evaluate hallucinations (in the form of a false positive), we directly modify the visual ground-truth.
-Therefore, we are able to verify if the accurate predictions (true positives) also have a visual grounding.
+Perhaps the most similar benchmarks to ours are POPE \citep{li2023evaluating} and NExT-GQA \citep{xiao2023can}, as both these benchmarks aim at finding direct visual groundings related to the language query.
+While POPE proposes to prompt for the presence/absence of a single instance to evaluate hallucinations (in the form of a false positive), we directly modify the visual ground-truth and can verify if the predictions have an effective visual grounding.
 NExT-GQA approximates the grounding of a prediction by the accurate temporal localization of the event.
-Despite the straightforward proposal, recent research \cite{otani2020uncovering} has shown that temporal action localization commonly suffers from biased predictions, in particular, this bias emerges directly from the language stream.
+Despite the straightforward proposal, contemporary research \citep{otani2020uncovering} has shown that temporal action localization commonly suffers from biased predictions, in particular, this bias emerges directly from the language stream.